Collision of orbits for families of polynomials defined over fields of positive characteristic: Introduction

 Motivated by \cite{Matt}, the second author studied the following problem in \cite{1}.
-Given an integer $d\ge 2$, a field $L$ of characteristic $p$, and points $\alpha_1,\alpha_2\in L$, we obtained (see \cite[Theorem~1.1]{1}) necessary and sufficient conditions for the existence of infinitely many $\l\in \Lbar$ such that both $\alpha_1$ and $\alpha_2$ are preperiodic for the polynomial $f_\l(z)\colonequals z^d+\l$.
-In this article, we extend the problem studied in \cite{1} to the following setting.
+Given an integer $d\ge 2$, a field $L$ of characteristic $p$, and points $\alpha_1,\alpha_2\in L$, we obtained (see \cite[Theorem~1.1]{1}) necessary and sufficient conditions for the existence of infinitely many $\l\in \Lbar$ such that both $\alpha_1$ and $\alpha_2$ are preperiodic for the polynomial $f_\l(z)\colonequals z^d+\l$ (see also \cite{22} for extensions of this result to more general families of polynomials).
+In this article, we expand the problem studied in \cite{1} to the following setting.
 Working again with the family of polynomials $f_\l(z)\colonequals z^d+\l$ and given \emph{two starting points} $\alpha_1,\alpha_2$, we study the conditions under which the strict forward orbits of these starting points contain a given \emph{target point} $\beta$.
 We refer to this setting as the \emph{colliding orbits problem}.
 A similar question of colliding orbits was previously studied in the context of Drinfeld modules (see \cite{G-JNT}).